 Test the scanner with a program derived from the skeleton, which should be able to scan the data file and simply tell you what tokens it can find, using the simple loop in the main method as supplied.
 At this stage do not construct the parser, or attempt to deal with comments.
-A simple data file for testing can be found in the files radio1.txt, a longer one can be found in radio2.txt, and you can (and probably should) invent a few more for yourself.
+A simple data file for testing can be found in the files radiol.txt, a longer one can be found in radio2.txt, and you can (and probably should) invent a few more for yourself.

+You can compile your program by giving the command

+'''

+javac SAFM.java or csc SAFM.cs Library.cs

-You can compile your program from within UltraEdit, or by giving the command jikes skeleton.java and can run it by giving a command like java SAFM radio1.txt
+and can run it by giving a command like

+java SAFM test1.txt or SAFM test1.txt

+'''